umarhunter/document-parser/README.md

 - The Jupyter notebook (`document-parser.ipynb`) provides detailed explanations and insights into each step of the process.
 - The script should be run with file names that do not contain spaces for optimal performance.

-## Contributing
+## Contributing / Issues

 Please feel free to contribute!
 If interested, fork the repository and submit a pull request with your changes.

-## Contact

 For any issues encountered, please feel free to submit them [here](https://github.com/umarhunter/document-parser/issues).

 ## License